Huqoq: Synagogue

-A 2011 dig led by archaeologist Jodi Magness excavated several sections at the site of the former village.

-"The ancient village is surrounded by associated features, including cist graves, rock-cut tombs, a mausoleum, quarries, agricultural terraces and installations, a winepress and an olive press.
-Two large miqwa'ot (ritual baths) are hewn into bedrock on the eastern and southern periphery of the ancient village (see below)."

-Ancient synagogue

 Among the structures uncovered during the 2012 dig were the remains of an elaborate synagogue, dated to the 5th century.
 Findings include limestone carvings and an elaborate floor mosaic.
 The synagogue's walls and columns were painted in bright colors: plaster fragments show traces of pink, red, orange and white pigments.
 The artistry of the mosaic, which is composed of tiny tiles, together with the large stones used for the walls, attests to the prosperity of the village.

+In July 2026, the Israel Antiquities Authority and American partners launched a joint initiative called 'Freedom 250' to preserve the ancient synagogue and make its archaeological discoveries more accessible to the public for the first time.
+The project includes conservation of the site, a dedicated website, a 3D digital reconstruction of the synagogue, documentary films, and other educational resources.